JustGotenks/darkmode-tiktok/README.md

     * S.A.D. box (Stitch|Answer|Duet)
     * S.A.D.
 Username
     * S.A.D.
 Icon
-* **Note:** The options above apply to 2 different views.
-    * Main pages ("For You", "Following", any topics page)
-    * Video feed (when user clicks a video from one of the Main pages)

-LIVE Chat options
+LIVE Chat
   * remove from chat:
     * Regular text
     * "\<user> followed the host" + "\<user> shared the LIVE video"
     * "\<user> sent likes to the host"